sourceallies/event-source-blog/blog/blog.md

 Clients would need the ability to check on the status of a command or be notified when a command is rejected.
 Mitigating these shortcomings can result in additional complexity for both the server and clients if visability into these scenerios is needed.

-In this blog we hope to give teams another architectural tool.
+In this blog we hope to give teams another architectural tool, along with an [example implementation](https://github.com/sourceallies/event-source-blog)
 When appropriate, it can help make some of the most complicated applications in the enterprise easier to maintain, change, and reason about.